 We routinely monitor for contaminants in your drinking water according to federal and state laws.
-The following tables show the results of our monitoring for the period of January 1 to December 31, 2019.
-The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data is from prior years in accordance with the Safe Drinking Water Act.
-The date has been noted on the sampling results table.
+The following tables show the results of our monitoring for the period of January 1 to December 31, 2021.
+The State allows us to monitor for some contaminants less than once per year because the concentrations of on the sampling results table.